By planting indigenous species you are making a big contribution towards protecting the biodiversity of the Kloof area.

 eThekwini Municipality has identified areas which have a high biodiversity value and these areas have been marked as part of the Durban Metro Open Space System (D’MOSS).

-The Durban Metropolitan Open Space System (D’MOSS) aims to conserve local biodiversity and to protect environmental goods and services for the benefit of current and future generations.
+D’MOSS aims to conserve local biodiversity and to protect environmental goods and services for the benefit of current and future generations.
 Kloof Conservancy strongly supports the goals of D’MOSS and encourages all residents with land demarcated as D’MOSS to ensure that the land is rehabilitated and maintained as close as possible to the natural condition for the area.